 Debitum is a completely decentralized platform where investors can invest their money and small businesses can correspondingly apply for loans.
-The returns are projected to be around 10-15%, in line with other traditional P2P loan platforms that I’ve mentioned in other articles.

 Debitum Network is designed to unite borrowers and those who help them apply: investors (lenders), risk assessors, document validators, insurers, etc. Companies or individual professionals who work in the alternative finance space can connect-in to the network for free and immediately begin facilitating cross-border deals.
 All actions are processed through the Ethereum Blockchain, making Debitum Network a secure and incorruptible infrastructure.
 It’s made up of an Ethereum-based family of smart contracts, facilitated by one internal means of payment.

 Transactions run through Fiat currencies, ensuring businesses can actually use the service easily in their locality, and from day one.
-Based on DEB token usage within its lifetime for each loan, the total needed to buy DEB tokens will surpass total ability to sell DEB tokens, thus creating upward pressure on DEB token price.
+Based on DEB token usage within its lifetime for each loan, the total needed to buy DEB tokens will surpass the total ability to sell DEB tokens, thus creating upward pressure on DEB token price.
 This is the reason why there was such a frenzy for buying into the Debitum Network ICO, as investors were eager to grab DEB tokens hoping for a future rise in their price.

 DEB tokens are already available for trading on the KuCoin and Lykke exchanges, with more exchanges joining in the near future.

 If you’re the type who likes to read whitepapers, you can find the Debitum Network whitepaper here.
 I found it very interesting to go through the white paper as it explains how Debitum is attempting to address certain issues with P2P lending by using blockchain technology (Ethereum to be specific).
 While it was an interesting read, like many other ICOs, the DEB token has completely lost its value since launch, so for those who invested in it, it wasn’t such a great investment after all.

 The Debitum Network team comes from the innovative technology company DEBIFO, a successful traditional invoice financing business in Europe, which is Mintos’s partner.
 Debifo finances invoices for Mintos, one of my favorite P2P loan platforms.